okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/clientcreds/flow-diagram.md

 -->
 At a high-level, this flow has the following steps:

-- Your application passes its client credentials to your Okta Authorization Server.
+1. Your client application (app) passes its client credentials to your Okta Authorization Server.

-- If the credentials are accurate, Okta responds with an access token.
+2. If the credentials are accurate, Okta responds with an access token.

+3. Your app uses the access token to make authorized requests to the resource server.

+4. The resource server validates the token before responding to the request.
+See [Validate access token](#validate-access-token).